 A fleet of customised machinery specially built for the Crossrail project is being used in the fit-out of the tunnels.
 Four giant multi-purpose gantries – which have been specifically designed for Crossrail - will carry and locate the track in the tunnels, before it is concreted into place.

-Crossrail’s electric trains will be powered by overhead lines on the surface sections of the route and by an overhead catenary system in the new tunnels.
+The fleet of new Elizabeth line trains will be powered by overhead lines on the surface sections of the route and by an overhead catenary system in the new tunnels.

 Full height platform screens, which will incorporate passenger information displays, will also be installed at the new central section stations.